Odas0R/zet-cmd/ARCHITECTURE.md

 ## Controllers

-- `ZettelController`: Endpoint for Zettel management operations, interfacing with `ZettelService` to process user requests like creation, update, and deletion of zettels.
+- `ZettelController`: Endpoint for Zettel management operations to process user requests like creation, update, and deletion of zettels.

 - `LinkController`: Facilitates operations related to linking zettels, including creating and removing links, and querying for backlinks or all links related to a zettel.

-- `SearchController`: Provides endpoints for searching the Zettelkasten, interfacing with `SearchService` to execute and return search results.
+- `SearchController`: Provides endpoints for searching the Zettelkasten, return search results.

-- `HistoryController`: Offers access to a user's history within the Zettelkasten, such as recently edited or viewed zettels, leveraging the `HistoryService`.
+- `HistoryController`: Offers access to a user's history within the Zettelkasten, such as recently edited or viewed zettels

 - `ViewController`: Handles server-side rendering (SSR) of pages, presenting the user interface for interacting with the Zettelkasten.
 This includes